 Some of the world’s most revered fairy tales end quite differently than their animated Disney counterparts.

 WVU Eberly College announces 2016-17 Outstanding Researcher Award recipients

 Learning to lead: 10 years of Leadership Studies at WVU

 Over the last decade, the Leadership Studies Program at West Virginia University has grown from having six graduates in 2006, to approximately 60 graduates in 2016.
 This semester, students, faculty and staff in the Leadership Studies program are celebrating the program’s 10th anniversary as well as what it means to be a leader.

 WVU Eberly College announces 2017 Outstanding Staff Award recipients

-The WVU Eberly College has named four recipients of its 2017 Outstanding Staff Award: Crystin “Crys” Povenski, Vicki Snively, Hope Stewart and Robin Swaney.
+The WVU Eberly College of Arts and Sciences has named four recipients of its 2017 Outstanding Staff Award: Crystin “Crys” Povenski, Vicki Snively, Hope Stewart and Robin Swaney.

 Brown named WVU Eberly Outstanding Public Service recipient

 Bonnie Brown, instructor and Native American studies program coordinator, has been named the 2017 Eberly Outstanding Public Service Award recipient.

 The Eberly College awards 2,000 degrees every year, bringing our alumni population to an impressive 60,000+ professionals making a difference in the Mountain State, across the country and beyond.